Code-Institute-Submissions/hangman-93/README.md

 ## How to Play

+* At the Loading screen the User is asked to press Enter, then thr rules are displayed
 * The user is asked to choose a category, these are either : Words, Songs (Singles), Films, Books or Countries.
 Or the user can let the computer pick the category.
 * The user is then shown the background story for their category.
 The user then decides if they want to play Easy (10 lives), Medium (8 lives) or Hard (6 lives)
 * The Computer picks a word from the chosen category and displays blanks (_'s) to the user to signify the amount of letters in the word.
 If the word contains symbols such as hyphens or numbers (1,2,3 etc.) These are displayed to the user.
 If it's roman numerals (i.e. I or V etc.) These are not displayed.